• Skip to primary navigation

 Well, that is not a good idea.

-You are entitled to wash off the left behind the pool’s residue, which is a combination of bacterias and chemicals that linger on later to cause skin irritation and infections.
-However, the main reason still stands Chlorine.
+You are entitled to wash off the left behind the pool’s residue, which is a combination of bacteria and chemicals that linger on later to cause skin irritation and infections.
+However, the main reason still stands for Chlorine.

 As stated by Morgan Statt, the safety and healthy investigator for ConsumerSafety.org, there are additional risks like hypersensitivity, since Chlorine is an irritant.
 Eventually, it leads to asthma and bladder cancer.